-“Glycolic and lactic acid break up the dead skin cells on the surface of the skin and help to smooth, exfoliate and remove superficial pigment on the outer layer of skin and can even help with some aspects of acne,” says Taher.
+“Glycolic and lactic acid (AHAs) break up the dead skin cells on the surface of the skin and help smooth, exfoliate and remove superficial pigment on the outer layer of skin.
+It can even help with some aspects of acne,” says Taher.

-What is the best way to incorporate an exfoliating acid into my skincare routine?
+What is the best way to incorporate an exfoliating skincare acid into my routine?

-“Acids should be integrated into your skincare routine slowly in the form of a cleanser, toner or a serum depending on your concerns,” advises Patten.
-If you’re looking to try a concentrated serum or toner that contains active acid ingredients, both Patten and Taher recommend introducing it gradually and using the product only once or twice a week until your skin builds up a tolerance.
-As your skin builds up this tolerance an acid may be integrated more often, says Patten.
+“Acids should be integrated into your skincare routine slowly, in the form of a cleanser, toner or a serum depending on your concerns,” advises Patten.
+If you’re interested in trying a concentrated serum or toner that contains active acid ingredients, both Patten and Taher recommend introducing it gradually and using the product only once or twice a week until your skin builds up a tolerance.
+As your skin builds up this tolerance, an acid may be integrated more often, says Patten.

 When should I use a skincare acid?

 “There are a variety of reasons for having a reaction to an acid or any skincare product, including allergy, excessive application or using active ingredients in the wrong combination,” says Patten.
 If you experience an adverse reaction to an acid, like irritation or redness, Patten and Taher suggest stopping your treatment and seeking advice from a skincare specialist.

 If you’re using other active ingredients, like retinol, tread carefully.
-“Adding an acid may cause irritation and redness and should not initially be applied together until you skin builds up a tolerance,” says Patten.
-Once your skin has adjusted to using an acid, you’re able to use exfoliating acids with retinol and other active ingredients, just not at the same time.
-Instead, try an acid in the morning and a retinol at night or an acid one night and a retinol the next night.
+“Adding an acid may initially cause irritation and redness, and it should not be used with retinol until you skin builds up a tolerance,” says Patten.
+Once your skin has adjusted to using an acid, you will be able to use exfoliating acids with retinol and other active ingredients, just not at the same time.
+Instead, try an acid in the morning and a retinol at night, or an acid one night and a retinol-infused product the next.

 Shop our favourite products for a glowing complexion below